KigulaJesse/MCS7103_AI_Price_Intelligence/README.md

 ### 02_Data_Cleaning

 Includes the notebooks that clean and prepare the scraped data.
-Here, missing values are handled with oversampling, numeric fields are converted into proper numbers, text fields are standardized and USD prices are converted into UGX.
+Here, missing values are handled with oversampling but this led to inaccurate prediction results, numeric fields are converted into proper numbers, text fields are standardized and USD prices are converted into UGX.
 The cleaned data from all sources is then merged into one unified dataset that is ready for analysis and modelling.

 ### 03_Explaratory_Analysis